MIDFIELDR/midfieldr/docs/reference/order_multiway.md

 - categories:

   Character.
-Vector of names of the two multiway categorical variables.
+Vector of names of the two multiway categorical variables, in any order.

 - ...: